OfficeDev/office-docs/Ignite18/outlook-add-in-lab/Lab.md

 1. Specify meeting information.

     - Add one recipient to the **To...** field.

-        **Note**: For this lab, use whatever recipient email address(es) you want to use, as you won't actually be sending the meeting invitation.
+(You won't actually be sending this meeting invitation, so specify any recipient that you wish.)

     - Set **Start time** to **October 1, 2018** (10/1/2018) at **9:00 am**.